We can’t wait to show you around Charleston. If you want to sign up for the trip, click here.

 2-4:30 p.m.
 Historical Walking Tour

 A NextTribe local will guide us through some of the impressive sites in Charleston.
 The best place to see the spectrum of architectural styles here—including the classic “single house” with porches running along the side–is south of Broad Street.
 We’ll see Legare Street with its famous wrought iron gates, the wee, brick-paved Stolls Alley and Rainbow Row—a stretch of 18th Century Georgian townhouses in sherbet hues.
 The narrow, shady streets open up to the battery on the southern tip of the peninsula.
-Catch your breath (then lose it again taking in the view of the harbor) at White Point Garden.

 10-12 p.m.
 Boone Hall Plantation Visit

 Boone Hall Plantation is still a working agricultural operation whose produce is sold at a nearby farm store.
 The main house embodies serene grandeur while the rows of original slave quarters, now housing an exhibit on black culture, offer a sobering counterpoint.
 But probably the best reason to come here is the entryway: three-quarters of a mile of 250-year-old live oaks oozing with Spanish Moss as they arch gracefully over the road.
+We will learn about the significant contributions of Gullah culture.

 1-2 p.m.
 Lunch, Sullivan’s Island